Scar (song)

 "Scar" is a pop song written by Australian singer Missy Higgins and Kevin Griffin of American band Better Than Ezra.
 Released on 2 August 2004 on Eleven: A Music Company, it was released as the first single from Higgins' debut album, The Sound of White (2004).
-The single is her most successful thus far, entering the Australian ARIA Singles Chart at number one and going platinum.
+The single is her most successful thus far, entering the Australian ARIA Singles Chart at number one and receiving a quadruple-platinum sales certification.
 It also charted in New Zealand, where it peaked at number 20 in January 2005.
 The song was mixed by 12-time Grammy winner Jay Newland.
+In 2025 the song was voted 4th in the Triple J Hottest 100 of Australian Songs.

 Background

-The song has been rumored to give a hint to Higgins's bisexuality, although she has not openly commented on the song's meaning.
+Following the song’s 4th place on the Triple J Hottest 100 of Australian Songs, Higgins shared that the song was written as a response to negative experiences she had had with collaborators in the music industry.

+It was the song I wrote when I was 19 about some bad experiences I had with different people I was collaborating with, who were trying to make my music into something else.
+And trying to make me sound a certain way and appear a certain way, and just people in the industry that I’d come across that were, you know, trying to squeeze a triangle through a circle or whatever it is I say.

+So, you know, it’s a song about staying true to who you are and not letting anyone else, you know, pretend that they know what’s best for you.